 According to the Civil Procedure Rules, the losing party must pay the winning party's legal fees, as determined by the court.
 This amount has historically often been calculated on a very conservative basis, not covering all attorneys' fees.
 However, since EU Directive 48/2004/EC was implemented into Greek law, the courts are obliged to determine the actual legal fees.
-If the plaintiff seeks compensation, the related court costs will be much higher, depending on the amount requested.
+If the plaintiff seeks compensation, the related court costs may be much higher, depending on the requested amount, and may reach approximately 1.1% thereof.